alexis-evelyn/Presidential-Tweets/ReadMe.md

 Will be used for automated retrieval of presidential tweets until Dolthub provides its own means to run CI.
 Check out this [dolt repo][repo] for more info.
 I linked the dolt repo as described by [this ReadMe][dolt-link].

 To update the pointer file, run the bash script [./updatePointer.sh][update-pointer].
-You need dolt and git installed as well as having already fetched the lastest commit by running `git dolt fetch presidential-tweets.git-dolt` and then pulling the latest commit via `dolt pull` inside the `presidential-tweets` folder.
+You need Dolt and git installed as well as having already fetched the latest commit by running `git dolt fetch presidential-tweets.git-dolt` and then pulling the latest commit via `dolt pull` inside the `presidential-tweets` folder.

 On OSX, you may need to install the Python3 requirements yourself instead of letting your IDE do it.
 The command for that is `ARCHFLAGS="-arch x86_64" pip3 install -r ../requirements.txt`.